Please ensure Javascript is enabled for purposes of website accessibility

 Another company worth considering is Ucore (OTC: UURAF, TSX: UCU.V).

-It is working to process rare earths through Strategic Metals Complexes throughout North America.
+Ucore has recently turned its focus to rare earths processing through Strategic Metals Complexes throughout North America.
 This RapidSX™ technology is modular, scalable, and cost-effective.

 In addition, the company is developing a rare earths project located at Bokan Mountain on Prince of Wales Island, Alaska.